Baikal–Amur Mainline: Early plans and start of construction

 The route of the present-day BAM first came under consideration in the 1880s as an option for the eastern section of the planned Trans-Siberian railway.

-In the 1930s labor-camp inmates, in particular from the Bamlag camp of the Gulag system, built the section from Tayshet to Bratsk.
-In a confusing transfer of names, the label BAM applied from 1933 to 1935 to the project to double-track the Trans-Siberian east of Lake Baikal, constructing largely using forced labor.
+In the 1930s, labor-camp inmates, in particular from the Bamlag camp of the Gulag system, built the section from Tayshet to Bratsk.
+In a confusing transfer of names, the label BAM applied from 1933 to 1935 to the project to double-track the Trans-Siberian east of Lake Baikal, constructed largely using forced labor.

 1945 saw the finalisation of plans for upgrading the BAM for diesel or electric instead of steam traction, and for the heavier axle-loads of eight-axle oil tankers to carry new-found oil from Western Siberia.
 The upgrading required 25 years and 3,000 surveyors and designers, although much of the redesign work (particularly as regards the central section) took place between 1967 and 1974.

 Construction project of the century

 In March 1974, Soviet General Secretary Brezhnev proposed that the BAM would be one of the two major projects in the Tenth Five Year Plan (1976–80).
 He famously stated that "BAM will be constructed with clean hands only!" and firmly rejected the suggestion to again use prison labor.
-A few weeks later he challenged the Young Communist League (Komsomol) to join in "the construction project of the century".
-17th Komsomol congress (held in April 1974) announced BAM a Komsomol shock construction project, created the central Komsomol headquarters of BAM construction, and appointed Dmitry Filippov the chief of the headquarters.
+A few weeks later, he challenged the Young Communist League (Komsomol) to join in "the construction project of the century".
+The 17th Komsomol congress (held in April 1974) announced the BAM as a Komsomol shock construction project, created the central Komsomol headquarters of BAM construction, and appointed Dmitry Filippov the chief of the headquarters.

-By the end of 1974 perhaps 50,000 young people of the 156,000 young people who applied had moved to the BAM service area.
+By the end of 1974, perhaps 50,000 young people of the 156,000 young people who applied had moved to the BAM service area.
 In 1975 and 1976, 28 new settlements were inaugurated and 70 new bridges, including the Amur and Lena bridges, were erected.
 And while 110 mi of track was laid, the track-laying rate would have needed to nearly triple to meet the 1983 deadline.

 In September 1984, a "golden spike" was hammered into place, connecting the eastern and western sections of the BAM.
 The Western media was not invited to attend this historic event as Soviet officials did not want any comments about the line's operational status.
 In reality, only one third of the BAM's track was fully operational for civilians, due to military reasons.

 The BAM was again declared complete in 1991.
 By then, the total cost to build the line was US$14 billion (RU₽106 trillion).